Biden anti-crime effort takes on law-breaking gun dealers

 The president has already announced a half-dozen executive actions on gun control, including cracking down on “ghost guns,” homemade firearms that lack serial numbers used to trace them and that are often purchased without a background check.

-But Biden is limited in his power to act alone.
+Legislative action is more difficult.
 The House passed two bills requiring background checks on all firearm sales and transfers and allowing an expanded 10-day review for gun purchases.
-That legislation faces strong headwinds in the Senate, where some Republican support would be needed for passage.
+But it’s not likely to pass the Senate, where some Republican support would be needed for passage.

-Police officials around the country have said they are struggling with increasing crime and continued tensions between police and communities, and some say their calls for support aren’t answered as they take the blame for the spike.
+Police officials have said they are struggling with increasing crime and continued tensions between police and communities; some say their calls for support aren’t answered as they take the blame for the spike.

 “Many of us — if not most of us — are seeing a rise in crime, while at the same time, we’re hearing calls for reform,” Baltimore Police Commissioner Michael Harrison said of cities in remarks Tuesday at a forum on policing.
 “And some of those calls are to the extreme of dismantle and defund … while all of the same time we’re sworn to protect the people.”